*Updated on 8/17/21 We periodically freshen up our posts to ensure its usefulness to our readers. Enjoy!*

 2. Mugs With Writing Quotes Or Literary References

 This one is great because it's something that can be used every day, and can also be personalized to show that there was some thought behind gifting it.
-It can be dressed up with candy and other small goodies to create a smaller version of a gift basket.
+For the best results choose a quote from your recipient's favorite novel, a humorous writing quote, or one that reflects the genre they write from or who they are as a person.
+It can be dressed up with candy, bookmarks, baked goods, character art/merchandise, coffee, or tea to create a smaller version of a gift basket.
 This is a quick fix for coworker gifts, and is a great option if you're on a tighter budget.
-You can find these at places like TJ Maxx, Homegoods, and Amazon.

-This one is a win-win no matter what you choose!
+This one is a win-win no matter what you choose.
 For those who love to read, you can't go wrong by providing the written word.
-My friend and I exchange books we think the other will like every year (we're both writers) and I have to say it's one of my favorite gifts each year.
-It's always interesting to find out what someone else thinks is interesting/entertaining, but it also provides insight into new styles of writing and genres that I may not be inclined to find and read on my own.
-Books of craft are also a great option because they help keep me updated on the latest in writing tips and tricks.
+This is a fantastic option for anyone.
+Whether it's for your grandfather, a friend, or a coworker you can't go wrong.
+Have a lot of writer or reader friends?
+Suggest a Secret Reader book swap for a fun and affordable group gifting session.
+It's always interesting to find out what someone else thinks is interesting/entertaining, but it also provides insight into new styles of writing and genres that they may not be inclined to find and read on their own.
+Books of craft are also a great option because they help keep authors updated on the latest in writing tips and tricks.
 A great craft book is On Writing Well by William Zinsser.
 The link is included below.

 This one is similar to #3.
 A subscription to a writing magazine such as Writer's Digest or Poets & Writers can be invaluable.
 These publications are PACKED with all the latest information about the literary industry.
 They have tips on writing, editing, marketing, and publishing.
 Reference materials that can help find agents, writing conferences, publishers, M.F.A. programs, and so much more!
 Not to mention that with a yearly subscription it becomes the gift that keeps on giving.